jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-3.rst

     * We call the ``random_color()`` method on **line 42**, so now we get a new color every time the button is not pressed.

     * We've added some debugging helpers, ``print()`` calls, on **lines 32 and 38**.
 This way when watching the Python console, we can see what's going on, and keep an eye on how our state is changing.

+Using a method in this way keeps the state-related code with the state-related data.
+This is a good example of *encapsulation*.
+Since we have no other need to generate random colors, beyond changing our state, putting it in the class gets it out of the way of the rest of the main loop logic.

+This also helps preserve the separation of our phases working with state that we outlined above.

-A few notes:
+**A few notes:**

-* With every loop, if the "b" button is not pressed, we call ``state.random_color()``.
+* With every loop, we call ``state.random_color()`` whenever the "B" button is not being pressed.
 This means the color of the pixel is always changing, even when the RGB pixel isn't illuminated.
 This is sub-optimal.
 We never want to do work when we don't have to.
 We'll address this situation in the next section when we start dealing with *events*.
 * There's an added ``print()`` each time the state changes.
 This serves two purposes.
-First, it can be hard to see LEDs working in the video below, so I'll also demonstrate with a screen grab of Mu's console.
+First, it can be hard to see LEDs working in the video below, so I'll also demonstrate with a screen grab of `Mu's <https://codewith.mu/>`__ console.
 Second, there are times when we'll be doing things repetitively and not realize it.
-If we're triggering some action more often then we intend to, it could be a bug.
+Remember how our code gets interleaved like cars merging?
+If we're triggering some action more often then we intend to, or in an unexpected order, it could be a bug.
 Calling ``print()`` will let us see this in the console, even if we can't see it in our hardware.

 Here's a video of this code running on my Trinket M0: